gibbardsteve/terraform-aws-ecs-infra/README.md

 # Terraform

-This terraform assumes that the AWS account has been bootstrapped with a domain in route 53.
+This terraform assumes that the AWS account has been bootstrapped with a hosted zone domain in route 53.
+It also assumes the terraform state is bootstrapped to be stored in S3 with a DynamoDB lock file to prevent conflicts.
-You can bootstrap a domain using the repository [terraform-bootstrap](https://github.com/gibbardsteve/terraform-bootstrap)
+You can bootstrap the terraform state using the repository [terraform-bootstrap](https://github.com/gibbardsteve/terraform-bootstrap)

 The terraform then builds the necessary infrastructure components that can be used to make a Fargate service accessible via an application load balancer (ALB) using https.

+To test that the ALB can be accessed via a series of restrictions the following sub-domains will return a response:

+- alb-response._domain_name_
+  - This will return a fixed HTML response from the ALB with status of 200 when access is allowed.
+Access is restricted based on the IP addresses specified in **alb_response_allowed_ips** variable.
+  - When the source ip address is not in the variable then 403 Forbidden is displayed.

+- default-response._domain_name_
+  - This will return a fixed text response from the ALB with status of 404 when access is allowed.
+Access is restricted based on the IP addresses specified in **alb_response_allowed_ips** variable.
+  - When the source ip address is not in the variable then 403 Forbidden is displayed.

+- all-response._domain_name_ - This will return a fixed HTML response with status of 200.

 The basic resources created by this infrastructure as code are: